AlexWong007/Truth-Or-Dare-discord-bot/README.md

 # Truth-Or-Dare-discord-bot
-A truth or dare discord bot
+A bot that will give you either a truth or dare depending on what you choose.
+Made by Bo1l (Munchkin)